HydroModPy/HydroModPy/docs/source/architecture/how-to/add-a-data-source.rst

 - :doc:`add-a-data-variable` for adding a new variable family.
 - :doc:`add-a-config-field` for adding a new field on an existing source.
-- :doc:`/user_guide/data/provider-matrix` for the user-facing
+- :doc:`/user_guide/data/index` for the user-facing inventory and provider matrix.
-  inventory.